 In order to live a long life, it is good to be “young at heart.”
 However, this should not be confused with being immature and irresponsible.
 Society gives us no shortage of things to desire, many of them traps, and chasing those desires blindly will often lead a man to ruin.
 Maturity is required to do the right things that we know will keep our families protected and secure.

-Strong families stand the test of time.
-A nation built upon the strength of family will never be defeated no matter the storm.
-Regardless of our past histories, as fathers and husbands our utmost responsibility is to our own families.
+Regardless of our past histories, as fathers and husbands, our utmost responsibility is to our own families.
 We are called to love our wives properly and raise our children with strength, conviction, and moral fortitude.

 “The antidote for fifty enemies is one friend” – Aristotle.
 Even in this age of social media when we are capable of connecting with great numbers of people, the reality of friendship still remains true.
 A man can count his true friends on one hand.
 Cherish and honor those relationships.
 Of all the resources we can draw upon when in need, our friends are the most valuable.